matt-hendrick/open-advocacy/README.md

 ### Features To Eventually Add
 - Ability to update/display a project timeline and current status (bill timeline)
 - Display of user's representatives and where they stand on specific issues (entity X opposes project Y)
+- Setup "Contact your Rep about this Project" workflow
 - Make entity metadata more flexible.
 Allowing adding arbitrary contact fields or other data.